Use this page to find out general frequently asked questions for education providers, students, and the profession.

-See programs of study approved by the Board.
+See the programs of study approved by the Board.

 No. There is a separate process with specific registration standards that must be met when you apply for registration as a health practitioner.

-For more information about the graduate registration process, visit the Graduate Applications page on the AHPRA website.
+For more information about the graduate registration process, visit the Graduate Applications page on the Ahpra website.